 Are we sending our kids to kindergarten too early?
-It seems that might be the case, according to a new study from researchers at Stanford University.
+It seems that might be the case, according to a study from researchers at Stanford University.
 When parents waited to put their kids into kindergarten until age 6, they had much better self-control several years later than kids who entered kindergarten at age 5.

 Researchers analyzed the Danish National Birth Cohort, a study of more than 54,000 parents who provided data about their kids at age 7 and 11.
 They found that kids who started kindergarten just one year later than the average age of their peers in school had 73 percent better outcomes testing their hyperactivity and inattention four years later.